inUtil-info/node-red-contrib-whin/README.md

-# node-red-contrib-whin
+# Summary
-Node-red nodes that allow users to send Whatsapp text to one's mobile.
+Node-red nodes that allow users to send 2-way Whatsapp communication with one's mobile.
+The package includes three nodes: whin-send, to send out whatsapp texts from your NR flows to your whatsapp number. whin-receive, to inject whatsapp texts from your whatsapp client into your NR flows. whin-confirm, to allow you to ask, in the middle of a flow, for an active user confirmation about something and use the response as data into the flow.

 ## Set-up and Usage:
+While we have not implemented military-class security here, we have done our best to secure communications.
-Before using this node, we strongly recommend you read this FAQ first: https://github.com/inUtil-info/node-red-contrib-whin/wiki/FAQ
+However, before using this node, we strongly recommend you read this Security FAQ first: https://github.com/inUtil-info/node-red-contrib-whin/wiki/FAQ

-This package contains a configuration node, and a sender node which acts as a WhatsApp endpoint.
+The three nodes share a configuration node that will store your phone and private token.
-The only thing required is a token, that can be retrieved by setting up Whin.
-To do so just send a text Whatsapp with your mobile to +34 613 164 997 including the word *signup*, and you will get your token in a response text.
+To get your token, just send a text Whatsapp with your mobile to +34 613 164 997 including the word *signup*, and you will get your token in a response text.

 If you click on this link: https://wa.me/34613164997?text=signup all you need is click send from within whatsapp and you'll get your token.